Last Updated: May 2nd, 2022 at 4:16 pm

 - Dog bites and animal attacks

-What Should I Expect from My Attorney?
+What Should I Expect from An Experienced Injury Attorney?

-Preparing for a court case typically begins long before a law suit is filed.
-If you've recently suffered injuries due to another's negligence, your first step should be to contact a trusted personal injury attorney, like the team at Weinstein Legal.
+Preparing for a court case typically begins long before a lawsuit is filed.
+If you’ve recently suffered injuries due to another’s negligence, your first step should be to contact a trusted personal injury attorney, like the team at Weinstein Legal.

 For all cases, trial preparation begins as soon as both the attorney and the client sign the attorney contract.
-A qualified personal injury attorney would begin gathering evidence and forming a solid case right away, ensuring that a victim has the best chances at securing compensation either through settlement or through a jury verdict.
+A qualified personal injury attorney would begin gathering evidence and forming a solid case right away, ensuring that a victim has the best chances of securing compensation either through settlement or through a jury verdict.

 Say, for example, if a plaintiff received severe whiplash after an accident with a negligent driver.
 The first step would likely be to negotiate with the at-fault driver’s insurance company to come to a settlement.
 An experienced whiplash attorney would thoroughly investigate the facts of the case to secure the whiplash victim the maximum compensation for their injuries.
 If both parties fail to come to a settlement agreement, an attorney can file a formal lawsuit against the at-fault party on behalf of the victim.

-What Should I Expect from Trial?
+What Should I Expect from My Personal Injury Trial?

 Following the jury selection process, an attorney would begin by making his or her opening statements.
 This would consist of explaining how the defendant was responsible for the accident which caused the plaintiff’s whiplash, and how the trauma to the neck has caused the plaintiff pain and suffering, lost time at work, and perhaps even permanent damage.